The tree packing conjecture for trees of almost linear maximum degree: Stage A (Proof of Lemma )

 For~\eqref{eq:A:probvtxnoim2}, we use the same approach.
 The only difference is that we define events \begin{enumerate}[label=(A'\arabic*)] \item (if $i\le k$:) no vertex of $G$ in the interval $I_i$ is mapped to $v$, $v'$ or $v''$, or \item (if $i=k+1$:) no vertex of $G$ in the interval $I_{k+1}$ is mapped to $v'$ or $v''$. \end{enumerate} and if $\histens_i$ is defined, we let $\histens'_i$ be that event that $\histens_i$ holds and that \begin{enumerate}[label=(B'\arabic*)] \item (if $i<k$:) we have the event $z_{i+1}\AlgMap \NBH_H(v)\setminus\{v',v''\}$, \item (if $i=k$:) we have the event $x\AlgMap v$. \end{enumerate} The calculations are almost identical: in particular the calculations and results for the B' events are verbatim the same, while for the A' events we use respectively the $3$-vertex and $2$-vertex cases of Lemma~\ref{lem:A:probvtx} rather than the $2$- and $1$-vertex cases; but the calculations go through without further trouble.
 We omit the details. \end{proof}

 We need a slight strengthening of~\cite[Lemma~\ref{PAPERmanyleaves.lem:T}]{ABCT:PackingManyLeaves}.
 The idea of this lemma is that we pause \PackingProcess\ after it has packed $s$ graphs, and fix a set of vertices $T$ in the common neighbourhood of some $v_1,\dots,v_k$ in the graph $H_s$.
 We then allow the process to continue up to some point $s'$, and of course the common neighbourhood of $v_1,\dots,v_k$ shrinks; this lemma states that its intersection with $T$ shrinks proportionally.
 The difference to~\cite[Lemma~\ref{PAPERmanyleaves.lem:T}]{ABCT:PackingManyLeaves} is that we look at the common neighbourhood of a set of vertices rather than one vertex, and we give a different bound on the set size, but the proof is very similar.
+For this, let us denote with $p_s$ the density of $H_s$.

 \begin{lemma} Assume Setting~\ref{set:graphs} and let $s,s'\in\cJ\cup\cK$ with $s<s'$.
 Consider the following experiment.
-Suppose $v_1,\dots,v_k$ are fixed vertices of $H_0$, with $k\le 2D+3$.
+Suppose $v_1,\dots,v_k$ are fixed vertices of $H_0$, with $k\le 2\newD+3$.
 Run \PackingProcess' with input $(G'_{s''})_{{s''}\in\cJ\cup\cK}$ and $H_0$ up to and including the embedding of~$G'_s$.
-Then fix $T\subset \NBH_{H_s}(v_1,\dots,v_k)$ with $|T|\ge\frac12 \gamma^D\deltnonspanning^D n$, and continue \PackingProcess' to perform the embedding of $G'_{s+1},\dots,G'_{s'}$.
+Then fix $T\subset \NBH_{H_s}(v_1,\dots,v_k)$ with $|T|\ge\frac12 \gamma^{\newD}\deltnonspanning^{\newD} n$, and continue \PackingProcess' to perform the embedding of $G'_{s+1},\dots,G'_{s'}$.

-The probability that \PackingProcess' fails before embedding $G'_{s'}$, or $H_i$ fails to be $(\alpha_i,2D+3)$-quasirandom for some $1\le i\le s'$, or we have is at least $1-n^{-C}$. \end{lemma} To prove this, we follow the proof of~\cite[{Lemma~\ref{PAPERmanyleaves.lem:T}}]{ABCT:PackingManyLeaves}, using~\eqref{eq:A:probstar} in place of~\cite[{Lemma~\ref{PAPERmanyleaves.lem:probedge}}]{ABCT:PackingManyLeaves}. \begin{proof}[Proof of Lemma~\ref{lem:T}] For $s\le i\le s'$, we define the event~$\cE_i$ that \PackingProcess\ does not fail before embedding $G'_i$, and~$H_j$ is $(\alpha_j,2D+3)$-quasirandom for each $1\le j\le i$, and $|T\cap \NBH_{H_j}(v_1,\dots,v_k)|=(1\pm \dStageA^{-1}\alpha_j)\big(\frac{p_j}{p_s}\big)^k|T|$ for each $s\le j\le i$.
+The probability that \PackingProcess' fails before embedding $G'_{s'}$, or $H_i$ fails to be $(\alpha_i,2\newD+3)$-quasirandom for some $1\le i\le s'$, or we have is at least $1-n^{-C}$. \end{lemma} To prove this, we follow the proof of~\cite[{Lemma~\ref{PAPERmanyleaves.lem:T}}]{ABCT:PackingManyLeaves}, using~\eqref{eq:A:probstar} in place of~\cite[{Lemma~\ref{PAPERmanyleaves.lem:probedge}}]{ABCT:PackingManyLeaves}. \begin{proof}[Proof of Lemma~\ref{lem:T}] For $s\le i\le s'$, we define the event~$\cE_i$ that \PackingProcess' does not fail before embedding $G'_i$, and~$H_j$ is $(\alpha_j,2\newD+3)$-quasirandom for each $1\le j\le i$, and $|T\cap \NBH_{H_j}(v_1,\dots,v_k)|=(1\pm \dStageA^{-1}\alpha_j)\big(\frac{p_j}{p_s}\big)^k|T|$ for each $s\le j\le i$.
 If the event in the lemma statement fails to occur, then there must exist some $s\le i< s'$ such that $\cE_i$ occurs and